sandrahagevall/js-project-team-tribute/README.md

-# js-project-team-tribute
+# Poodles 1 team tribute
-This is the repo to use as your start for you very first project at Technigo.
+Completed Project for Team Tribute at Technigo